davidanthoff/Electron.jl/README.md

 ## Alternatives

-[Blink.jl](https://github.com/JunoLab/Blink.jl) provides similar functionality.
+[Blink.jl](https://github.com/JunoLab/Blink.jl) provides similar functionality (and was a major inspiration for this package!).
 The main difference between the two packages is that [Electron.jl](https://github.com/davidanthoff/Electron.jl) opts for a more minimalistic feature set than [Blink.jl](https://github.com/JunoLab/Blink.jl).
 Here are some key differences between the two packages:
 * [Electron.jl](https://github.com/davidanthoff/Electron.jl) does not have any web server functionality.
 * [Electron.jl](https://github.com/davidanthoff/Electron.jl) has no functionality to translate julia code to JavaScript.
 * [Electron.jl](https://github.com/davidanthoff/Electron.jl) uses named pipes for the communication between julia and the electron process (no more firewall warnings!).